HeQihan

 Step 3#

-Next, we need to apply for an API token in Cloudflare to prepare for the subsequent DNS verification.
-The permissions need to include at least DNS Firewall read and edit, and DNS read and edit.
+Next, we need to apply for an API token in Cloudflare to prepare for the DNS verification, with permissions at least for reading and editing DNS firewall, and reading and editing DNS.
 (Make sure to save the token)

 Image